hatunaa/ctfd/README.md

-# This is where I write-ups some of the challenges and some of the CTF tournaments I played, mainly the WEB challenges.
+# Capture The Flag

+Welcome to my repository where you will find all of my write-ups for various CTF competitions.

 [How to write a good write-ups](http://pequalsnp-team.github.io/cheatsheet/writing-good-writeup)